 This dataset contains 90 responses for 14 different variables that customers consider while purchasing a car.
 The survey questions were framed using a 5-point Likert scale with 1 being very low and 5 being very high.
 The variables were the following:

 - Fuel type

 Now we’ll read the dataset present in CSV format into R and store it as a variable.

-Now we’ll install required packages to carry out further analysis.
+Now we’ll install the required packages to carry out further analysis.
 These packages are `psych` and `GPArotation`.
-In the code given below we are calling `install.packages()` for installation.
+In the code given below, we are calling `install.packages()` for installation.

-Next we’ll find out the number of factors that we’ll be selecting for factor analysis.
-This can be evaluated via methods such as `Parallel Analysis` and `eigenvalue`, etc.
+Next, we’ll find out the number of factors that we’ll be selecting for factor analysis statistics.
+This is evaluated via methods such as `Parallel Analysis` and `eigenvalue`, etc.

-We’ll be using `Psych` package’s `fa.parallel` function to execute parallel analysis.
+We’ll be using the `Psych` package’s `fa.parallel` function to execute the parallel analysis.
 Here we specify the data frame and factor method (`minres` in our case).
-Run the following to find acceptable number of factors and generate the `scree plot`:
+Run the following to find an acceptable number of factors and generate the `scree plot`: